Think About it Darlin Lyrics was written by Jerry Foster and Bill Rice and was a #1 song for Jerry Lee Lewis in 1972.

 the album cover has the piano Jerry Lee learned to play on that his

 parents bought him when he was eight.
 The album cover is pictured above.

 It is something of a crime that all the country music that Lewis recorded during the late sixties through the seventies and into the eighties, doesn't get the air play that other artists from that era receive.

-The following video was a live performance at Austin City Limits in 1983.
+The following video is a live performance from Austin City Limits in 1983.

 Think About It Darlin'